halilgezer/Basic-JavaScript-Projects/README.md

  * *   Last one is Fİnal Exam.
   And ıt calculate the average and return the letter value .
 AA BA BB CC etc...

+## Project 7
+  * program ask name and say hi to Your name and shows the time and day also.

 ## Project 8